 There are 130 different Quail species all around the world.
-However this article is going to concentrate on the most commonly kept breeds, those that have been domesticated.
+However, this article is going to concentrate on the most commonly kept species, those that have been domesticated.
 No matter how different each of these species of Quail are, they share many characteristics in common.
 Most are quite amiable if kept properly.
 Quail have long been prized for their melodious calls and song.
-Many breeds are named after their calls as well.
+Many species are named after their calls as well.
 Males have the distinct voice and appearance and the females bearing similar appearance but of lighter shades.

-Once you have decided you want to keep Quail, you will need to decide on a breed you wish to keep.
-Many factors can sway you to pick a certain breed depending on why you wish to keep them.
-They each have their wonderful characteristics and beauty, however some are easier to keep than others.
+Once you have decided you want to keep Quail, you will need to decide on a species you wish to keep.
+Many factors can sway you to pick a certain species depending on why you wish to keep them.
+They each have their own wonderful characteristics and beauty; however, some are easier to keep than others.
 Some are better keeping for meat or eggs and others are strictly kept for their calls or feather patterns.
-So lets go over the individual breeds and then discuss how to pick your breed!
+So let's go over the individual species and then discuss how to pick your species!

-Japanese Quail: Also known more commonly as Coturnix Quail, Pharoah Quail and Jumbo Coturnix Quail.
+Japanese Quail: Also known more commonly as Coturnix Quail, Pharoah Quail, and Jumbo Coturnix Quail.
 Adult Japanese Quail females are generally larger than the males and weigh in the range of 120 - 160 grams.
 (4.5 to 6 ounces).
-The male slightly smaller weighing in around 100 to 140 grams.
-(4 - 5 ounces).
+The males are slightly smaller, weighing in around 100 to 140 grams (4 - 5 ounces).
 With a selective breeding program, a larger bird can be produced.
-Coturnix can be sexed as early as 3 to 4 weeks of age based on feather patterns.
+Some colors of Coturnix can be sexed as early as 3 to 4 weeks of age based on feather patterns.
 Males will have a rusty orange breast and throat.
 The females will have more of a whitish breast with a speckled breast.
 They are generally sexually mature by 7 to 9 weeks of age.
 Average life expectancy of these birds is 2-5 years of age, depending on their health and how they are kept.

-There are many subspecies of Coturnix as well.
-The fun thing about this breed of quail is that they come in so many different colors and mutations.
+There are many varieties of Coturnix as well.
+The fun thing about this species of quail is that they come in so many different colors and mutations.